mixemer/whack-a-mole/README.md

 // Dec 7, 2021 testing svn commit from terminal

-// Dec 7, 2021 How to commit with svn and genarte token
+// Dec 7, 2021 How to commit with svn and generate token

 1. Make sure that your repository is in sync with the main branch.
 2. Go to GitHub > settings > developer settings > Personal access tokens